GeoscienceAustralia/nidem/README.md

 **CMI listing for extended metadata:** https://cmi.ga.gov.au/nidem_25_1.0.0

-**National Map:** To view and access the data interactively, visit [http://nationalmap.gov.au](https://nationalmap.gov.au/#share=s-63Y8KwqS0BgPjlD59xnzy56gRiC).
-To add the layer, click 'Add data', and then the 'Surface Water and Marine/Tidal' theme.
-Click on 'National Intertidal Digital Elevation Model' and then 'Add to the map'.
+**National Map:** To view and access the data interactively, visit [http://nationalmap.gov.au](https://nationalmap.gov.au/#share=s-wHpbAGALiy7ecRK9fBdd8H4lBng).
+Select 'Add dat'a, and then the 'Surface Water and Marine/Coastal/Intertidal elevation model' theme.
+Click on 'NIDEM - Intertidal elevation model' and then 'Add to the map'.

 Data can also be downloaded from *National Map* by clicking on the map with the NIDEM layer loaded, and following the links to the geotiff files that appear in the pop-up under 'data_links'.